Mail-In Spore Testing. Simplified.

 The 4 Simple Steps to Test Your Sterilizer:

 Create an account with us and order as many strips as you need based on the frequency of your testing.
 We will mail you a test kit that includes everything you need to verify that your sterilizer is functioning properly.

 Simply place the test strip in a standard run using your normal settings.
 Once the run is complete, return the control strip and test strip to us in our provided mailer.

 STEP 3: ANALYZE

-Spore strip testing is performed by certified laboratory technicians using a full 7 day incubation.
+Spore strip testing is performed by certified laboratory technicians.
 An additional confirmation step is included for any unsatisfactory results to reduce the likelihood of false positives.